 Julie is Make It Work’s Policy Director.
 She is a seasoned progressive policy and non-profit consultant with a strong track record of implementing successful legislative and management initiatives.
 She has served in a variety of roles including as Senior Vice President of Single Stop USA, policy advisor to Senator Edward Kennedy, and Deputy Director of Policy for Governor Jon Corzine, where she led the successful initiative to enact paid family leave in New Jersey.
 Julie makes it work in partnership with her husband and family, her Google spreadsheet of backup child care providers, great books, and chocolate.

 Terrysa Guerra serves as Make It Work’s National Organizing Manager.
 A recent Texas to California transplant, she has over 12 years of political organizing and management experience, having managed tough competitive campaigns in Texas and worked for labor groups and national organizations.
 When Terrysa isn’t crisscrossing the nation to help organize our state campaigns, she makes it work by taking long desert drives while listening to the Grand Ole Opry, cooking Mexican cuisine and spending every spare minute with her two wolf dogs.

-JT is Make It Work’s Communications Associate.
+JT is Make It Work’s Communications Manager.
 Over the last few years, JT has been a nonprofit communications strategist with a passion for economic and racial justice and reproductive rights.
 Most recently, JT served as a senior communications associate with The Hatcher Group in Baltimore, Maryland, developing video, media relations support and social media strategy for a range of nonprofit clients.
 JT was a media relations associate with the Feminist Majority Foundation, and spent time as a local news researcher and content contributor at NBC Washington.
 JT makes it work with the help of family, Netflix and Audre Lorde quotes.